-Ramos arrived at Real Madrid at age 19 and is currently 32, He progressively grew through the ranks at the Bernabeu from trainee, to soldier, to commander and now to captain general (pardon!
-I may not be well versed in military terms), and all these, whilst being established as one of the mainstays in the Real Madrid team in his move up the ranks in the senior squad.
+Ramos arrived at Real Madrid at age 19 and is currently 32.
+He progressively grew through the ranks at the Bernabeu from trainee, to soldier, to commander and now to captain general (pardon!
+I may not be well versed in military terms), and all this, whilst being established as one of the mainstays in the Real Madrid team in his move up the ranks in the senior squad.

-A victory on the night in Kiev will undoubtedly establish the Spain international as the only Real Madrid player to have captained the Los Blancos to three European Cup final victories, thus beating off competition from the likes of Miguel Munoz ( 56 and 57) and Zarraga (59 and 60)
+A victory on the night in Kiev will undoubtedly establish the Spain international as the only Real Madrid player to have captained Los Blancos to three European Cup final victories, thus beating off competition from the likes of Miguel Munoz ( 56 and 57) and Zarraga (59 and 60)

 And should Real Madrid emerge victoriously, who’d bet against him leading the charge to another successful campaign next year?
 I mean, no one saw this coming, although it’s still early days yet and we shouldn’t get ahead of ourselves.

-Nevertheless, should the Los Blancos emerge victoriously against Jurgen Klopp’s men tomorrow in a game that should provide spectacular fireworks, Sergio Ramos will write his name in the Los Blancos’ history books and will undoubtedly become the legendary captain of captains, or the captain general at the Estadio Santiago Bernabeu.
+Nevertheless, should Los Blancos emerge victoriously against Jurgen Klopp’s men tomorrow in a game that should provide spectacular fireworks, Sergio Ramos will write his name in Los Blancos’ history books and will undoubtedly become the legendary captain of captains, or the captain general at the Estadio Santiago Bernabeu.
 We wait!